On This Page

 -

-Extend the LVM logical volume of the /var partition to include all free storage space.
+Extend the LVM logical volume of the /var partition by all the remaining free space on the disk.

 # lvextend -r -l +100%FREE /dev/mapper/VolGroup01-LogVol02